 What's it about?

-Vocational students can also take part, as Erasmus+ offers apprenticeship placements to the students of colleges and further education providers taking part in the programme, across the EU.
+Vocational students can also take part, as Erasmus+ offers apprenticeship placements to the students of colleges and further education providers taking part in the programme, across the European Union.

 Which countries can I work in?

 Who can I work for?

-The restrictions on who you work for and where you work are fairly flexible – you can choose to work in most sectors, in private or public companies, schools, trade unions or non-profit organisations.
+Who you work for and where you work is fairly flexible – you can choose to work in most sectors, in private or public companies, schools, trade unions or non-profit organisations.
 Higher education work placements and internships should last between two and 12 months.

-The thing to remember is that Erasmus+ will help provide the funding for it – you have to apply for the work placements yourself.
-A good place to start your search is Erasmus Intern site, IAESTE, or you could try Erasmus+ or LEO-NET’s Job Offer Exchange platform (JOE+).
-Alternatively you can use your own contacts, but it’s worth having a chat with the Erasmus+ rep at your institution to find out more options.
+Erasmus+ will help provide the funding for it, but you have to apply for the work placements yourself.
+A good place to start your search is Erasmus Intern site, IAESTE, or you could try Erasmus+ or LEO-NET's Job Offer Exchange platform (JOE+).
+Alternatively, you can use your own contacts, but it’s worth having a chat with the Erasmus+ rep at your institution to find out more options.

 How much will I get paid?